-A couple weeks ago, Dr. Faist introduced snoring and sleep apnea to our blog.
-In this article, Dr. Faist discussed several things that cause snoring, sleep apnea, and many potential side effects of snoring.
+A couple weeks ago, Dr. Koops introduced snoring and sleep apnea to our blog.
+In this article, Dr. Koops discussed several things that cause snoring, sleep apnea, and many potential side effects of snoring.

 What is sleep apnea?